underguiz/aks-managed-observability/readme.md

 ## About this project

 As we move to microservices based architectures, having a comprehensive observability solution is key to have highly available and reliable applications.
-But unfortunately self-managed observability solutions such as prometheus and grafana are difficult to operate, specially when you need longer retention times.
+But unfortunately self-managed observability solutions such as prometheus and grafana are difficult to operate, specially when you need longer retention period.

 This repository shows how to leverage **Azure Monitor Container Insights** with **Prometheus Integration** together with **Azure Managed Grafana (Preview)** as a complete managed observability solution for workloads running on AKS, removing the operational costs and hassle that comes from maintaining a self-managed solution.